Classic Motorcycle Build

 If you're missing one or both of the standoff studs you can buy them here.

-Install points and condenser.
-Apply a very small amount of cam lube or something similar to the rubbing block.
+When installing points and condenser, apply a very small amount of cam lube or something similar to the rubbing block.

 Note the "V" notching on the point plate at the 10:00 position.
 This will be used later (with a flat-blade screwdriver) when static-timing the engine.